 (Sports Network) - The Kansas City Royals try to continue their recent mastery

-of the Minnesota Twins on Wednesday when they play the middle test of a three-
+of the Minnesota Twins on Tuesday when they start a three-game series against

-Kansas City, which is aiming for its first winning season since 2003, has
+Kansas City, which is trying for its first winning season since 2003, has

 its first season series against them since 2003.